fbpx Skip to content

 With air pollution hitting the balance sheets of businesses across the country, and cutting the earnings of their employees, cleaning up our air would help us to lead healthier and more productive lives, while delivering a green jobs boost for the economy.

-Given the interconnected nature of cleaning our air, tackling air pollution is also crucial for achieving the UN’s Sustainable Development Goals (SDGs) and creating a better and sustainable future in developed and developing economies.
-It is especially important for the SDGs relating to health, sustainable cities, environmental sustainability, industrialisation, reducing inequality and mitigating the effects of climate change.
+Beyond corporate social responsibility, the interconnected nature of clean air measures would help achieve the UN’s Sustainable Development Goals (SDGs) and boost sustainable growth in developed and developing economies.
+Clean air is especially important for the SDGs on health, sustainable cities, environmental sustainability, industrialisation, reducing inequality and mitigating the effects of climate change.

 Our work with businesses

-In partnership with the World Economic Forum, we launched the first global corporate alliance on clean air with 10 multinational businesses at COP26 in 2021.
+In partnership with the World Economic Forum, we launched the first global corporate Alliance for Clean Air at COP26 in 2021.
 The founding corporate members of the alliance, which come from industries as diverse as transport, technology and retail, have committed to:

 • measuring and reducing their air pollution footprint